bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 # Redirection in Bash

-A Linux superuser must have a good knowledge of redirection and pipes in bash.
-They are an essential component of the system and are often helpful in the field of Linux System Administration.
+A Linux superuser must have a good knowledge of redirection in Bash.
+It is an essential component of the system and is often helpful in the field of Linux System Administration.

 When you run a command like ``ls``, ``cat``, etc, you get some output on the terminal.
-If you write a wrong command or pass a wrong flag or an wrong command-line argument, you get error output on the terminal.
+If you write a wrong command, pass a wrong flag or an wrong command-line argument, you get error output on the terminal.
 In both the cases, you are given some text.
-It may seem like "just text" to us, but the system treats this text differently.
+It may seem like "just text" to you, but the system treats this text differently.
 This identifier is known as a File Descriptor (fd).

 In Linux, there are 3 File Descriptors, **STDIN** (0); **STDOUT** (1) and **STDERR** (2).